kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/a-powerful-mindset-that-supports-learning.md

 <aside>

-📺 One characteristic of a fixed mindset is a fear of failure or mistakes, watch the following video to learn how mistakes can be good for learning.
+📺 One characteristic of a fixed mindset is a fear of failure or mistakes.
+Watch the following video to learn how mistakes can be good for learning.

 </aside>